GrigLars/autoinstall/README.md

 * Curtin Config documents https://curtin.readthedocs.io/en/latest/topics/config.html

 Todo
-- How to stop typing "yes"
+- How to stop typing "yes" - spinning your own isolinux menu options on a CD
-- Extra settings
-- How to do it in VMWare
+- Doing this with a PXE server